distributed-ledger-technology/tinkering-mode-this-and-that/README.md

 ### Example VoFarm Strategy
 The example implementation optimizes capital efficiencies around ETH/DAI by basically applying the following moves:
-1. If market is about to trade sideways --> be an all in 50/50 ETH/DAI Liquidity Provider
+1. If ETH price is about to trade sideways --> be an all in 50/50 ETH/DAI Liquidity Provider
-2. If ETH price is about to rise quickly and significantly --> be an ETH Holder (helping users to avoid [(impermanent) loss](https://finematics.com/impermanent-loss-explained/))
+2. If ETH price is about to rise quickly and significantly --> be an ETH Holder (helping users to avoid ["impermanent loss"](https://finematics.com/impermanent-loss-explained/))
 3. If ETH price is about to drop quickly and significantly --> be a DAI Holder (preparing to buy back into the game at the right time)

 ### Capital Efficiency Transparency